Bassam0Ashraf/Reservation_Software_Testing/README.md

 ## 🚀 How to Run Tests

-### 1️⃣ Setup Testing mode
+### 1️⃣ Setup Testing mode:
+- Clone the repository first of all.
-- At the end of file `Tests.c` we have to choose one mode to run test and comment the other modes
+- At the end of file `Tests.c` we have to choose one mode to run test and comment the other modes.
 1. Running the Test Suite through Basic Console and we have three option
    - CU_basic_set_mode(CU_BRM_VERBOSE);  ===> Detailed logs for each test (good for debugging)
    - CU_basic_set_mode(CU_BRM_SILENT);   ===> Minimal logs (best for automation/CI)